omaxanderson/spotify-multi-playlist/README.md

    - Deploy it on Linode or AWS or something
    - Fix some of the spotify API logic to account for pagination
    - Get Vault up and running
+      * OR figure out how to set up a docker swarm and service that works just like docker-compose